usamarajpoot403/shopify-liquid-snippets/README.md

 ## Contribution

-We welcome contributions to improve these snippets.
+I welcome contributions to improve these snippets.
 If you have suggestions, bug reports, or feature requests, please create an issue or submit a pull request.
 Let's make Shopify themes better together!

 ## License